Skip to main content

 When to Use Context Mode

-If your knowledge base is compact, Context Mode ensures the agent always has full context.Example use case: A support agent with a knowledge base containing:
+If your content is compact and the agent needs it on every call, Context Mode ensures it’s always available.Example use case: A support agent with a knowledge base containing:

 • 10 common FAQs